programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ## Connections from the server to the Internet

-- During the installation, accesses from the server take place at docker.easydb.de, on TCP port 5000, via HTTPS.
+- During the installation docker.easydb.de is being accessed via HTTPS.
-- Also accesses to package sources of the Linux distribution (Debian or Ubuntu) and package sources of Docker (e.g. apt.dockerproject.org), via https and http.
+- Also package sources of the Linux distribution (Debian or Ubuntu) are accessed via http and package sources of Docker at download.docker.com via https.
 - Optional: Use of an HTTP (S) proxy is possible.
-- Optional: Access via ftp can be avoided by selecting the appropriate source of the package.

 - The same information applies to updates.

 ----